Benjamin Moore and Sherwin-Williams are two of the top-selling paint brands.

-Resilience is designed with a high level of moisture resistance and is suitable for vinyl and wood siding, multiple wood or composite wood surfaces, masonry, and metal.
-It is mildew and dirt resistant, offers excellent hide, and lasts for a long time.
+Latitude is an upgraded version of Sherwin-Williams Resilience, which the company is phasing out.
+It’s designed with high moisture resistance and is suitable for vinyl and wood siding, multiple wood or composite wood surfaces, masonry, and metal.
+It is mildew- and dirt-resistant, offers excellent hide, and lasts for a long time.

 The exterior paint comes in flat, satin, or gloss finishes.

 Sherwin-Williams offers paint to fit just about any painting scenario, including deck and siding stains with colorant, paint for concrete and basement floors, and faux glaze for artistic applications.

 For more information on Sherwin-Williams paint lines, check out this guide which includes a handy side-by-side comparison chart of all the options.